realiotech/multi-staking/x/multi-staking/spec/00_concepts.md

 ## Features

-- Staking with many diffrent type of tokens
+- Staking with many different type of tokens
 - Bond denom selection via Gov proposal
 - A validator can only be delegated using its bonded denom
 - All user usecases of the sdk staking module